 September 4, 2017.
 Taipei.

 12 hours over the Pacific, and I felt invincible.
-“This is it,” I told myself, pushing three pieces of black luggage (one small, one medium, and one super large) over cracked concrete to Greenworld Hostel, the first of 15 different locations I’d come to call home.
+“This is it,” I told myself, pushing three pieces of black luggage (one small, one medium, and one super large) over cracked concrete slabs to Greenworld Hostel, the first of 15 different locations I would come in time to call home.
 “This—this is what I’ve been waiting for.”
-Months of preparation led me right here--this tiny spot outside a 7-11--to begin a nine-month adventure as a Fulbright researcher and National Geographic Digital Storytelling Fellow.
+Months of preparation led me right here—this tiny spot outside a 7-Eleven—to begin a nine-month adventure as a Fulbright researcher and National Geographic Digital Storytelling Fellow.

 A tan camera bag and beat-up black satchel crisscrossed my shoulders, balancing the two things my life (and my work) depended on.
 I paused for a moment, straightening my back to look at the bright city lights and wipe the sweat off my forehead.
 I imagined what the people walking past me saw—a young woman with a ridiculously wide smile, two large sweaters wrapped around her waist, an awestruck expression glued to her face.
 “Wow,” I whispered softly.
 This was where I wanted to be.

 The grant was my way out.
-On paper, I proposed documenting Taiwan’s waste management system and recycling innovations because of a decade-long love affair with the island’s most famous export—bubble milk tea.
-Growing up in San Diego, I discovered the magic of Taiwanese tea houses early on, replacing any sort of allegiance to Starbucks with a large iced milk tea, half-sugar and no boba.
+On paper, I proposed documenting Taiwan’s waste management system and recycling innovations.
+But really, the research was linked to my decade-long love affair with the island’s most famous export—bubble milk tea.
+Growing up in San Diego, I discovered the magic of Taiwanese tea houses early on, replacing any sort of allegiance to Starbucks with a large iced milk tea (no boba, half-sugar).

 But it wasn’t until I graduated from college that a seemingly innocuous question popped into my head: after I throw away my milk tea, where does it go?
 In that moment, I turned to the trash bin standing silently at the teahouse entrance, noticing, quite obviously, that the mound of used plastic cups and colorful plastic straws from the previous night was no longer there.